How to buy fire bags and cases

-Bags or cases should have reflective trim, and as much of it as possible.
+Bags or cases should have reflective trim and as much of it as possible.
 This will increase the visibility of personnel as well as the bag or case.
 Reflective trim can be added to cases.
-Trim that meets DOT standards offer a much higher level of reflective properties than standard reflective trim.
+Trim that meets DOT standards offers a much higher level of reflective properties than standard reflective trim.

 Talk to the people who will be carrying either the bags or cases.
 Their insights can be of great benefit.
 They have likely thought through all of the issues, and may also suggest solutions that would be useful for your organization.

 There are two basic designs for EMS soft-side bags and cases.
 They can be constructed of either a nylon type of material or of hard plastic.

 There are literally hundreds of bag designs constructed of nylon-type material.

 - These bags can be made for any purpose.
 There are bags designed for oxygen bottles, trauma, drugs, backpacks and bags that can pressurize IV bags.